 The property has been owned by the same family for four generations and they still farm in the local area.
 Although now put to a very different use, the Holiday Park is still husbanded in traditional ways.
 The Oak wood is constantly managed to promote healthy new growth and the wildflowers on the edges of the Course testify to the meadows that were there before.
 We are very proud to be one of the earliest Parks to install an environmentally friendly Reed Bed as part of our waste management system.

-Energy and Resource Use
+Continuing Plans for Energy and Resource Use

 Using a Biomass boiler, to replace our LPG heaters and ideally fuelled with by-products that the Park already produces, to provide the Swimming pool heating.